 Annual Testing Progress Update

 This year state testing is taking on a new face.
 No longer are students partaking in the STAR test, the state now mandates that all students take the California Assessment of Student Performance and Progress (CAASPP).
 This new assessment format comes in conjunction with the new Common Core State Standards that shape what information students need to be taught in each grade level and subject matter.
 Unlike the past where the test was administered with pencil and paper, the new format is completely administered on a computer.
 Colusa Unified School District has been putting great effort in this year to getting up to date technology, so we can efficiently administer the assessment to all students.
 Some improvements include new computers to our main lab, added computers to our smaller lab, and the addition of a computer lab on wheels.
-Lastly, the district has hired a full time technology technician.
+Lastly, the district has hired a full time Director of Technology.

 Due to the new format of testing and implementation of new standards the state has chosen to use this testing season as a field testing year to obtain a testing norm for the future.
 In other words, each student will be tested in math and language arts, however the test will not be scored neither the schools nor the students will receive scores for this round of testing.
 All data will be used to create a performance base for following years.
 One aspect that will remain in place for an additional year is the science assessment format.
 This is the last year that students in 5th and 8th grades will take the science assessment; it will, as in the past, be administered in the pencil and paper format.
 For more information or to view practice test please visit http://www.smarterbalanced.org/practice-test/.

 Please make sure your student is not on campus until 7:45 in the morning.
 If they are eating breakfast at school, the cafeteria opens at 7:45.
 There is no supervision for your student until this time.